Cyclic Implicit Complexity: Characterisations for function algebras

 Each initial function is polynomial-time computable, and each (relativised) complexity class considered is under composition, so it suffices to only consider the respective recursion schemes.
-We shall focus first on the case of $\bcpp (\vec a)$, \Cref{item:soundness-fp} above, so that $e_f$ is a polynomial and $d_f=1$ (since, in particular, $\bcpp(\vec a)\subseteq \sbcpp(\vec a)$).
+We shall focus first on the case of $\bcpp (\vec a)$, \Cref{item:soundness-fp} above, so that $e_f$ is a polynomial and $d_f=1$.

 Suppose we have $h(a)(\vec x;\vec y) \in \bcpp(a, \vec a)$ and let:

 We start by making some observations: \begin{enumerate} \item First, note that $|f(\vec x;\vec y)| \leq e_f(|\vec x|) +d_f\sum \vec c + \max |\vec y| $, by the Bounding \Cref{lem:boundinglemma}, and so $|f(\vec x;\vec y)|$ is polynomial in $|\vec x,\vec y|$. \item Second, note that the set $[\vec x;\vec y] \dfn \{(\vec u,\vec v) \ | \ \vec u \permpref \vec x , \vec v \permprefeq \vec y\} $ has size polynomial in $|\vec x,\vec y|$: \begin{itemize} \item write $\vec x = x_1 , \dots, x_m$ and $\vec y = y_1, \dots, y_n$. \item Each $x_i$ and $y_j$ have only linearly many prefixes, and so there are at most $|x_1|\cdot \cdots \cdot |x_m||y_1| \cdot \cdots \cdot |y_n| \leq \sumlen{\vec x,\vec y}^{m+n}$ many choices of prefixes for all the arguments $\vec x, \vec y$.
 (This is a polynomial since $m$ and $n$ are global constants). \item Additionally, there are $m!$ permutations of the arguments $\vec x$ and $n!$ permutations of the arguments $\vec y$.
 Again, since $m$ and $n$ are global constants, we indeed have $|[\vec x;\vec y]| = O(\sumlen{\vec x, \vec y}^{m+n})$, which is polynomial in $|\vec x,\vec y|$. \end{itemize} \end{enumerate}